The City operates and maintains three public utility systems:

-- Water System: The City purchases water wholesale from the City of Grand Rapids, which is then sold to EGR residents
+- Water System: The City purchases water wholesale from the City of Grand Rapids, which is then provided to residents through the EGR water distribution system.

-- Sanitary Sewer System: All sanitary waste from EGR is piped to and treated by the City of Grand Rapids
+- Sanitary Sewer System: Sanitary sewage is collected in the EGR collection system and treated by the City of Grand Rapids.

 - Storm Sewer System: A separate system from the sanitary sewer, storm sewer flow is directed into Reeds Lake, Fisk Lake or the Silver Creek Drain system, which ultimately drains into the Grand River